Ratysz/resources/README.md

 # resources
-Safe store for one value of each type, with interior mutability.
+Safe store for one value of each type, with interior mutability; designed for ECS (entity component system) applications.